Cloud Disaster Recovery: Designing for Resilience

 GCP and Azure DR Patterns

-GCP uses Cloud Spanner for multi-region databases and Cloud DNS for failover routing.
-Azure uses Azure Site Recovery for automated VM replication and Traffic Manager for DNS-based failover.
-Additionally, all three clouds support cross-region storage replication for backup data.
+GCP uses Cloud Spanner for multi-region databases with synchronous replication and Cloud DNS for failover routing, while Cloud Storage handles cross-region backup with turbo replication for tighter RPO.
+Azure uses Azure Site Recovery for automated VM replication and Traffic Manager or Front Door for DNS-based and anycast failover respectively.
+Additionally, all three clouds support cross-region object replication, so the backup-and-restore tier is genuinely portable even in multi-cloud estates.
+If you are weighing globally distributed databases as the foundation, the trade-offs in CockroachDB vs YugabyteDB are directly relevant.

 Testing Your DR Plan